Shrinks99/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 We now have our first plot!
 You may notice that ggplot2 has made some decisions on its own: background color, font size of the labels, etc. The default settings are usually sufficient, but we can customize these aspects if needed.

 Because we work within a consistent syntax, we can easily modify our plots to look different or display different data.
 For instance, let’s say we want to look at percentages rather than raw counts.
-Using the following code, we can create a new tibble that calculates the percentage and adds a new column named perc with the percentage values (again, see the [tutorial](https://programminghistorian.org/lessons/data_wrangling_and_management_in_R) about dplyr for details if this code does not make sense to you).
+Using the following code, we can create a new tibble that calculates the percentage and adds a new column named perc with the percentage values (again, see the [tutorial Data Wrangling and Managment in R](https://programminghistorian.org/lessons/data_wrangling_and_management_in_R) about dplyr for details if this code does not make sense to you).
 Once we have done so, we only need to make a few changes :

 ```